Sepandar Kamvar

-Sepandar David Kamvar (born 1977), also known as Sep Kamvar, is a computer scientist, artist, author and entrepreneur.
-He is currently the founder of Celo, a cryptocurrency startup.
-He was previously the LG Career Development Professor of Media Arts and Sciences at MIT, and director of the Social Computing group at the MIT Media Lab.
+Sepandar David Kamvar, also known as Sep Kamvar, is a computer scientist, artist, author and entrepreneur.
+He is a cofounder of Mosaic, an AI-powered construction company, Celo, a cryptocurrency protocol, and Wildflower Schools, a decentralized network of Montessori microschools.
+He was previously a Professor of Media Arts and Sciences and LG Career Development Chair at MIT, and director of the Social Computing group at the MIT Media Lab.
 He left MIT in 2016.

 Computer science

 Kamvar's main contributions to computer science have been at the intersection of computer science and mathematics, particularly in the fields of personalized search, peer-to-peer networks, social search and data mining.

 Personalized search

 As a graduate student at Stanford University, Kamvar developed tools that made it possible to compute personalized PageRank.
 He also developed the first efficient algorithm for adding personal context to the internet search process.

 In 2003, Kamvar co-founded Kaltix, a personalized search engine company.
 He was the CEO of Kaltix until Google acquired the company in September 2003.
 After the acquisition of Kaltix, Kamvar joined Google, where he led the personalization efforts between 2003 and 2007.